jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Abel's theorem.md

 From Abel's theorem, lots of useful facts follow.

-For one, the Abel-Jacobi map gives a way to embed a Riemann surface into its [[Riemann surfaces and algebraic curves --- math-199DR/notes/Periods and the Jacobian#_definition _ the Jacobian|Jacobian]].
+For one, the Abel-Jacobi map gives a way to embed a Riemann surface into its [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Periods and the Jacobian#_definition _ the Jacobian|Jacobian]].
 We of course haven't described the complex manifold structure on the Jacobian, nor what it really means to be an embedding, so we will just describe why the Abel-Jacobi maps is an inclusion

 ##### _proposition:_ the Abel-Jacobi map is an embedding

 Let $X$ be a compact Riemann surface of genus $g \geq 1$.
 Then the general Abel-Jacobi map $A : X \to \operatorname{Jac}(X)$ (with a choice of base point $p_{0}$) is injective.

-We can also show ([[Riemann surfaces and algebraic curves --- math-199DR/notes/Linear equivalence of divisors#_theorem _ Abel's theorem for elliptic curves|yet again]]) that every genus $1$ curve is a complex torus $\mathbb{C} / \Lambda$ and gives us that it is an abelian variety — we get the group law of an elliptic curve.
+We can also show ([[Algebraic curves and Riemann surfaces --- math-199DR/notes/Linear equivalence of divisors#_theorem _ Abel's theorem for elliptic curves|yet again]]) that every genus $1$ curve is a complex torus $\mathbb{C} / \Lambda$ and gives us that it is an abelian variety — we get the group law of an elliptic curve.

 ##### _theorem:_ classification of genus $1$ curves

 Suppose $X$ is an algebraic curve of genus $1$.
-Then $\operatorname{Jac} X$ is a complex torus $\mathbb{C} / \Lambda$ of dimension $1$, and the Abel-Jacobi map is an [[Riemann surfaces and algebraic curves --- math-199DR/notes/Holomorphisms of Riemann surfaces#_definition _ biholomorphism/isomorphism, automorphism|isomorphism]] of Riemann surfaces.
+Then $\operatorname{Jac} X$ is a complex torus $\mathbb{C} / \Lambda$ of dimension $1$, and the Abel-Jacobi map is an [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Holomorphisms of Riemann surfaces#_definition _ biholomorphism/isomorphism, automorphism|isomorphism]] of Riemann surfaces.